brentgroves/repsys/research/m_z/virtualization/networking/namespaces/veths/veths_and_namespaces.md

 An interesting consequence of iptables-nft using nftables infrastructure is that the iptables ruleset appears in the nftables rule listing.
 Let's consider an example based on a simple rule:

-Now that we're forwarding packets, we want to make sure that we're not just forwarding them willy-nilly around the network.
-If we check the current rules in the FORWARD chain (in the default "filter" table):

 ```bash
 update-alternatives --display iptables
 iptables - auto mode